github/opensource.guide/_articles/ko-KR/finding-users.md

 <aside markdown="1" class="pquote">
   You ideally need a single "home" URL that you can promote and point people to in relation to your project.
 You don't need to splash out on a fancy template or even a domain name, but your project needs a focal point.
   <p markdown="1" class="pquote-credit">
-— Peter Cooper & Robert Nyman, ["How to Spread the Word About Your Code"](https://hacks.mozilla.org/2013/05/how-to-spread-the-word-about-your-code/)
+— Peter Cooper & Robert Nyman, ["코드에 대한 단어 확산 방법"](https://hacks.mozilla.org/2013/05/how-to-spread-the-word-about-your-code/)
   </p>
 </aside>